 Florida Employment Lawyer & HR Lawyer

-As an employment lawyer, we’ve got you covered when it comes to an employer handbook, employment contract, or noncompete and more.
+As an employment lawyer, we’ve got you covered when it comes to an employee handbook, employment contract, or noncompete agreement, and so much more!

 Employment law is a body of law that is designed to support employers and employees.
 At HR Legal Logistics, we focus strictly on supporting employers.
 Regardless of size, and whether you have a Human Resources professional or department, every employer can benefit from having an employment lawyer on their side.
 Many issues can be avoided with the right preventative measures, which is why we take a preventative approach to employment law, as opposed to being reactive.
 As an employer, you have a responsibility to protect your business and clearly lay out what is expected of your employees.
 In many cases, this is where an employment agreement with restrictive covenants comes into play, detailed job descriptions, or even employee handbooks.
 It is not always about making sure the employee agrees, but about making sure they understand what is expected of them.
 We offer several resources for employers that focus on these very principles.
 We are adept at identifying future issues and addressing them before they can affect your business.
 Let us be the support you need to protect your business and your employees by reviewing and/or drafting your documents.